Who’s Who of Victoria Police

 Despite calls by legal and human rights groups for many years, Legal Observers still note that the wearing visible name tags at protest events is inconsistent and that the ease of obscuring or removing a name tag poses serious problems for accountability.

 If police officers cannot be identified then they can act with a high degree of impunity; research suggests that police officers who wear nametags are more conscious of the needs of the general public they are interacting with.
 Nametags, therefore, are an important safeguard that can help ensure individual police are held responsible for their actions.

 By foregoing a nametag, police are able to assume the power of a collective identity without exposing their individuality.
 This is a process known as de-individuation, and can lead to higher instances of negative or socially irresponsible behaviour.

 “I tried to avoid the police without name badges, it seemed clear to me that they were more prepared to be aggressive.
 I witnessed one police officer without a badge punching a protester in the face.”– Jing, 27.
 Occupy Melbourne protester 2011

 Identifying Police by Rank

 Firstly – there are 13 different ranks in Victoria Police – from Constable to Chief Commissioner.
-The main ones you will see at a protest event are pictured in Figure 1.
+The main ones you will see at a protest event are pictured below.

 When you are liaising with police take note of their rank.
 You should be speaking with someone who is a Sergeant or above and if you want to speak with a senior officer then look for the three pips.
 Often Inspectors are the Forward Commanders for any large protest, but you can always ask for the senior officer or Officer In Charge (OIC) when you want to speak with the most senior police officer present.